Acids and Bases: formulas & examples

 Non-acidic hydrogens

-These ideas explain why compounds like butane are not acids even though there are many hydrogen atoms in the formula.
-The hydrogen is attached to carbon which is in group 4A not the required 6A or 7A.
-The hydrogen atoms are strongly bonded to a nonmetal atom that doesn't attract electrons to stabilize a negative charge.
+There are many compounds that contain hydrogen atoms.
+These hydrogens are so tightly bonded to a non-metal atom that the H-atoms are not able to break away.This explains why compounds like butane are not acids even though there are many hydrogen atoms in the formula.
+In butane the hydrogen atoms are attached to carbon (a non-metal) which is in group 4A not the required 6A or 7A.
+The hydrogen atoms are strongly bonded to a nonmetal atom that doesn't attract electrons enough to stabilize a negative charge.

 CH3CH2CH2CH3.